qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-ovhcloud.md

 - **Hybrid Cloud Activation**: Log into your Qdrant account and enable 'Hybrid Cloud'.

-- **Cluster Integration**: Add your OVHcloud Kubernetes clusters as a private region in the Hybrid Cloud settings.
+- **Cluster Integration**: Add your OVHcloud Kubernetes clusters as a Hybrid Cloud Environment in the Hybrid Cloud settings.

 - **Effortless Deployment**: Use the Qdrant Management Console for easy deployment and management of Qdrant clusters on OVHcloud.